Photo of Hilary Onyiuke, MD, FRCSC, FACS, FAANS

 International Neurotrauma Society Professional/Scientific OrganizationCharter MemberExternalInternational

-Clinical Research: Assessment of outcomes after discectomy or and fusion of the cervical or lumbar spine, and management of simple and severe head injuries.
+Clinical Research: Assessment of outcomes after discectomy and fusion of the cervical or lumbar spine, and management of simple and severe head injuries.

 Basic Science Research: Spinal cord injury and repair.